Should you offer staff monetary incentives to deliver good customer service?by

-In the wake of a series of scandals in the financial services sector in 2012, the outgoing head of the Financial Services Authority (FSA) Hector Sants called on banks to reform their relationships with customers by linking staff pay to customer service.
+Ten years ago, for example, in the wake of a series of scandals in the financial services sector, the outgoing head of the Financial Services Authority (FSA) Hector Sants called on banks to rebuild their relationships with customers by linking staff pay to customer service.

 Criticising the banker bonus culture, he urged a new approach to improve customer relationships and restoring trust, adding: “We need to work with industry to give more thought to how customer treatment is reflected in the compensation culture.”

-Sarah Cook, MD of Stairway Consultancy, notes that most major High Street banks already link pay to service for customer-facing managers, with a service element in incentive schemes.
+Some banks have indeed incentivised service performance in this way, with Sarah Cook, MD of Stairway Consultancy, noting that many major High Street banks link pay to service for customer-facing managers, with a service element in incentive schemes.
 “The benefits of this should be that excellent service is seen as an essential element in everyone’s job roles and that the delivery of exceptional service carries a financial reward.
 Theoretically it should encourage everyone to deliver excellent service,” she says.

-Jo Causon from the Institute of Customer Service has suggested that for sectors such as banking, which has had a tarnished reputation in recent years, customer trust could be rebuilt by giving customer satisfaction measures more prominence in performance management and pay at all levels in the organisation.
+Jo Causon from the Institute of Customer Service has suggested that for sectors such as banking, which has had a tarnished reputation, customer trust could be rebuilt by giving customer satisfaction measures more prominence in performance management and pay at all levels in the organisation.